bytecodealliance/governance/projects/hosted/jco-transpile.md

 This document is a proposal to create @bytecodealliance/jco-transpile as a formal Hosted Project under the auspices of the TSC of the Bytecode Alliance, as specified in the TSC’s charter.

-Proposing the adoption of `jco-tranpsile` as a Bytecode Alliance hosted project.
+Proposing the adoption of `jco-transpile` as a Bytecode Alliance hosted project.

 Current Repository URL: https://github.com/bytecodealliance/jco